bravobravo-au/amazon-eventbridge-cdk-example/README.md

 and calls back to Event Bridge with a new message with source com.testing.test.003.
 This shows how Lambda can be used to completely manipulate / reroute messages coming through Event Bridge.

-The first rule is named TestRule003 and is fired when Event Bridge messages are received with a source of com.testing.test.003.
+The third rule is named TestRule003 and is fired when Event Bridge messages are received with a source of com.testing.test.003.
 When this rule fires it POSTS to webhook.site and passes the payload as was sent from the lambda function to the api destination.